test-kitchen/kitchen-pester/README.md

 Removing the built-in ensures that the only version in use will be the Pester version specified by the configuration.

 * `bootstrap` - map,  default is `{}` (PowershellGet & Package Management)
-Allows to download the PowerShellGet and PackageManagement module without dependency, using the Nuget API URL.
-Note that it needs to be able to download the nupkg from `$galleryUrl/package/PowerShellGet`, which may not be available with some private feed implementation.
+Allows kitchen-pester to download the PowerShellGet and PackageManagement module directly from the Nuget API URL.
+Note that it needs to be able to download the nupkg from `$galleryUrl/package/PowerShellGet`, which may not be available with some private feed implementations.

 * `register_repository` - array (of maps), default is `[]`
 Allows you to register PSRepositories to download modules from.
 Useful when you want to use a private feed.